Husky assesses damage after oil spill curbs Canadian offshore production

-WINNIPEG, Manitoba (Reuters) - Underwater surveys began on Monday after an oil spill off Canada’s Atlantic coast, as Husky Energy Inc and government agencies assessed a leak that shut down all crude production in the waters of Newfoundland & Labrador.
+WINNIPEG, Manitoba, Nov 19 (Reuters) - Underwater surveys began on Monday after an oil spill off Canada’s Atlantic coast, as Husky Energy Inc and government agencies assessed a leak that shut down all crude production in the waters of Newfoundland & Labrador.

 A leaking flowline from Husky’s White Rose Field to the SeaRose storage vessel was detected on Friday, as Husky was restarting production after suspending operations a day earlier due to stormy weather.